Chemistry Student Breaks University Patent-Pending Record

 “It has been a long process, but I am excited to finally be able to share my inventions with scientists who can benefit from them,” Hoang said.
 “We want our customers to have a fast, cost-effective and hassle-free research experience.”

-For Hoang, the company’s launch, and patent record, adds to an impressive resume of entrepreneurial success he’s built over the last eight months at the University.
+For Hoang, the company’s launch, and patent-pending record, adds to an impressive resume of entrepreneurial success he’s built over the last eight months at the University.

 Theresa Walker, UAlbany’s Assistant Vice President for Research and Director of Innovation Development and Commercialization, has also worked with Hoang to secure funding through the University for each of his six patent applications.